Select Page

 Many of today’s damaging invasive plants were intentionally introduced for pasture development and amenity.
 By examining the introduction history and consequent spread of these species, we can identify factors associated with their successful establishment and dominance.
 Using collated presence/absence and cover data, alongside a review of the literature and discussions with land managers, we present a comprehensive analysis of the introduction history and spread of the environmental and agricultural grassy weed Bothriochloa pertusa, (Indian couch) in Queensland.
 Using this data, we also perform habitat suitability models to predict its potential distribution and local-scale cover across Queensland in relation to key environmental variables.
 We found that B. pertusa was introduced on multiple occasions and across a large area of Queensland, despite recurring doubts and poor evidence for its benefit to livestock production.
 Livestock grazing, associated disturbances (i.e. land clearing, soil erosion) and climatic extremes were commonly associated with its spread throughout the landscape.
 In 2020 the main area of B. pertusa invasion as indicated by occurrence records spanned 28,537,600 ha.
 Results from the habitat suitability models suggest B. pertusa still has considerable capacity to spread and increase in dominance across many areas of Queensland, particularly west and south of its current range.
 Our results suggest propagule pressure, traits, climate, land management and cultural perceptions are key factors implicated in the spread of B. pertusa.
 Where B. pertusa has become dominant there has been a major shift in lifeform from native perennial tussock species to a grazing tolerant stoloniferous species.
 To slow this process of ‘lawnification’ we recommend more conservative grazing strategies and strategically selected protected areas to maintain cover of grazing sensitive native tussock grass species.

-Attending the conference is highly relevant for my career development as I will continue working in the space of vegetation ecology and conservation, and as such keeping abreast of the current projects and networking with colleagues in this space is crucial and important for developing collaborative research projects in the future.
+Attending the conference was highly relevant for my career development as I will continue working in the space of vegetation ecology and conservation, and as such keeping abreast of the current projects and networking with colleagues in this space is crucial and important for developing collaborative research projects in the future.

 2/ Ms Mirritya Ebsworth is a proud Paakantyi/Wangkumara woman with science, teaching, and linguistic qualifications, dedicated to investigating the cultural importance of totem species.
 Her work aims to ensure that her mob can preserve and pass on cultural knowledge to future generations.